kaiyuan-li/resume/resume.md

 ### MathWorks (2016 ~ 2018)

-* Software engineer for App Designer, a Web GUI to build GUIs.
+* Software engineer for App Designer, a Web GUI to build Web GUIs.
 * Build a Chrome memory testing tool to profile memory consumption.
 * Build a Chrome performance testing tool to profile Web GUI speed.